shalforb/film_rec_API/readme.md

 ## Flask-SQLAlchemy

 Building on SQLAlchemy, Flask-SQLAlchemy is a Flask extension that simplifies the management of SQLAlchemy inside a Flask application.
-It helps handle connections to different database servers and provides a centralized way to create models that define the structure of the data that is to be stored in the database.
+It helps handle connections to different database servers and provides a centralised way to create models that define the structure of the data that is to be stored in the database.
 It is also responsible for session management, an essential aspect of interacting with SQLAlchemy.

 ## Flask-Marshmallow

-Flask-Marshmallow plays an essential role in data serialization and deserialization.
+Flask-Marshmallow plays an essential role in data serialisation and deserialisation.
 It provides a simple way to control how objects are converted to or from complex data types, like JSON, which is an important part of handling HTTP requests and responses in the application.
 Marshmallow also provides validation for input data.
 This ensures that data being sent to the application adheres to predefined rules, thereby maintaining the integrity of the application.

 ## Flask-Bcrypt